 This is what’s called a “large-diaphragm condenser mic,” contrasted to small-diaphragm condenser microphones.

-Large-diaphragm condenser microphones such as the AT2035 are great for, not only vocals, but also for drum overheads, acoustic guitars, and pianos.
+As I’ve explained before in my article on condenser mics, large-diaphragm condenser microphones such as the AT2035 are great for, not only vocals, but also for drum overheads, acoustic guitars, and pianos.
 On account of its wide and smooth frequency response, the AT2035 is a great choice for picking up on little nuances, sensitivities, and details.

 Moreover, large-diaphragm mics tend to have a great low-frequency response.